MHH-RCUG/sc-analysis/README.md

 Single cell transcriptomes can be difficult to annotate without extensive knowledge of the underlying biology.
 Hence, the biological knowledge (defined marker genes and cluster identities) can be propagated from a previously annotated dataset to the test dataset in an automated manner and aid in cluster identification.
 This module maps the cluster annotations from a reference dataset onto the query dataset.
 Reference and query dataset both need to be provided as Seurat objects.

+### Module: cell_annotation_clustifyr
+This module performs cluster annotation via clustifyr with reference datasets from clustifyrdatahub or ucsc.

 ### Module: ccc_analysis
 Cell-cell communication (CCC) is a process by which cells react to stimuli during many biological processes.
 This module utilizes the LIANA tool to infer ligand-receptor interactions between cell types by running multiple CCC inference methods using a consensus resource and combines the results.